 For more than five years, the Swiss humanitarian organisation, Medair, has been partnering with international schools in Switzerland to help educate young minds about the needs of people affected by natural disaster and armed conflict in some of the world’s most isolated and vulnerable places.
 Based near Lausanne, Medair has been welcomed into international schools, including Zurich International School, St. George’s International School, GEMS World Academy, The International School of Zug and Luzern, La Côte International School and International School of Lausanne to facilitate real-life learning activities that bring world issues right into the classroom.

-Lorretta Cuff, Medair’s Educational Community and Outreach Officer for French-speaking Switzerland, explains, “Our goal is to encourage students to be more aware and empathetic to the needs of others and take positive action to help through fundraising and awareness raising.
+Lorretta Cuff, Medair’s Educational Community and Outreach Officer for French-speaking Switzerland, explains.
+“Our goal is to encourage students to be more aware and empathetic to the needs of others.
+We also want them to take positive action to help through fundraising and awareness raising.

 Through these resources, students across Switzerland have learned about the plight of refugees through a simulated learning experience, exposing students to the same difficult decisions refugees must make daily to survive.
-Other students have benefited from lectures by humanitarian workers working on the frontlines of crises such as the Ebola outbreak in West Africa.
-More students have learned how their talents can intersect with social justice, as was the case for art students from the International School of Zug and Luzern who created a class project that advocated and raised funds for global issues including poverty-alleviation and food scarcity.
+Other students have benefited from lectures by humanitarian workers working on the frontlines of crises.
+Such crises have included the Ebola outbreak in West Africa.
+More students have learned how their talents can intersect with social justice.
+This was the case for art students from the International School of Zug and Luzern who created a class project that advocated and also, raised funds for global issues including poverty-alleviation and food scarcity.

-“We help students realise that they can harness their skills and talents for the good of others, which is ultimately good for them too,” adds Manon Blaufelder, Deputy Manager of Medair’s Zurich office.
+“We help students realise that they can harness their skills and talents for the good of others.
+This is ultimately good for them too”.
+Adds Manon Blaufelder, Deputy Manager of Medair’s Zurich office.

 Barry Dequanne, Director of International School of Zug and Luzern, found the immersion activities particularly meaningful to his students.
 “The opportunity to involve students in a simulation event rather than simply presenting to them was extremely powerful as a learning experience.
-Feeling what a refugee would feel and walking in someone else’s shoes enabled the students to better understand what refugees have to go through and helped them to develop a deeper sense of empathy.
-Such an experiential learning opportunity enriched the discussions about migration that had been going on within our classrooms and helped our students to understand and empathise, and in turn, serve as stepping stones to taking action.”
+Feeling what a refugee would feel and walking in someone else’s shoes enabled the students to better understand what refugees have to go through.
+It has therefore helped them to develop a deeper sense of empathy.
+Such an experiential learning opportunity enriched the discussions about migration that had been going on within our classrooms.
+It has also helped our students to understand and empathise.”

 Equipping students to be change-makers

-With a great education, it’s safe to assume that our young people will be equipped with the skills need to be great teachers and lawyers and parents and leaders.
-But if we assist them in developing a generous heart and a globally minded worldview, they can have great with great impact too.
+With a great education, it’s safe to assume that our young people will be well equipped to becomes great teachers and lawyers.
+But if we assist them in developing a generous heart, they can have great with great impact too.

 For more information or to bring these life-changing resources to your school or service group, please contact: or learn more at: https://www.medair.org/schools/.

-If you are interested in building your child’s empathy right at home, consider the Refugee Box – a card-based activity, which can be easily set up around your kitchen table.
-Through stories, videos and role playing, the whole family can gain a deeper understanding of the plight of refugees in under 45 minutes.
+If you are interested in building your child’s empathy right at home, consider the Refugee Box.
+The Refugee box is a card-based activity, which can be easily set up around your kitchen table.
+Through stories, videos and role playing, the whole family can gain a deeper understanding of the plight of refugees.